By Cat, Sept 2016 (Photo, right, from Wikimedia Commons)

 Add sweetener, vanilla and cinnamon to taste.

-Golden Paste/Milk, Version 2
+Golden Milk Using Spice-Paste, Version 2

 The version, originally from Health Impact News (8) and Mercola (7).
 It only uses turmeric and pepper for the spices.
+See also David Wolf’s great article and recipe for Golden Paste (10).

 - Golden Paste: (makes several servings of golden milk)